Diaspidina

 Diaspidina is a subtribe of armored scale insects.
 It occurs mostly in the Americas and Africa, with a few species in tropical Asia.
 In the Americas Pseudoparlatoria is the largest genus, with Diaspis second; in Africa Diaspis is the largest genus.
 The grouping identified by Balachowsky in 1954 as the subtribe Diaspidina, are now the tribe Diaspidini.

 Anderson found the Diaspidina grouping to constitute a clade with core genera: Carulaspis, Diaspis and Epidiaspis. and one of three sister-clades in the Diaspidini, the other two being the Chionaspidina and the Fioriniina.

 Genera

+The following genera are members of the subtribe Diaspidina.